-As mentioned above, the subsidiaries in Israel and the United States are paying income taxes and recognized deferred tax on some temporary differences.
-The local income taxes in the effective tax rate reconciliation mainly relates to the theoretical tax exposure on R&D costs in the Australian subsidiary.
+The local income taxes in the effective tax rate reconciliation for the year ended December 31, 2021 mainly relates to the theoretical tax exposure on R&D costs in the Australian subsidiary.

 The Belgian entity and the Australian entity both have historical losses that can be carried forward to future taxable income.
-The Belgian entity has tax losses for €79.0 million as at December 31, 2021 (2020: €56.3 million).
-The Australian entity has tax losses for €1.2 million as at December 31, 2021 (2020: €0.8 million).
+The Belgian entity has tax losses for €108.2 million as at December 31, 2022

+(2021: €79.0 million).
+The Australian entity has tax losses for €2.6 million as at December 31, 2022 (2021: €1.2 million).
 Due to the fact that these entities are not expected to generate significant profits in the near future, no deferred tax assets on tax losses carried forward and temporary differences have been recognized at this stage.

-Deferred tax assets and liabilities are detailed below by nature of temporary differences for the year ended December 31, 2021 and 2020:
+Deferred tax assets and liabilities are detailed below by nature of temporary differences for the year ended December 31, 2022 and 2021: